 For the Search Manager

 Make sure when requesting K9 support that you know what type of tracking dog you are getting.
 They should have a Certification from a Bona Fide organization and be properly maintained with a documented mission ready/operational status from the teams organization.
 Know what is the longest track that K9 can do and will that tracking dog find and alert on articles during its track!
 Know the oldest aged track the K9 team has worked successfully and what weather conditions they can perform in.
 Also whether the K9 will stay close to the track lane.
-If the K9 has been allowed to develop the habit of fringing (as many track/trailing dogs do), it will not be able to locate clues left behind by the lost person.
+If the K9 has been allowed to develop the habit of fringing (as many track/trailing dogs do), it will have a low probability of locating clues left behind by the lost person.
 If this is a FEMA related call out you will need to know if the team is a Type I or Type IV ( can stand alone for 72 hours or 24 hours during deployment) and if the team meets the current NIMS requirements.

 For Area Search K9 teams the Search Manager must know the certification that the team has and what Bona Fide Organization issued it since not all are the same.
 What is the largest sector they can work in 2 hours with the best POD?
 Most Law Enforcement K9 are certified in 10 acres or less, are rewarded with biting the decoy and are not comfortable in large wilderness areas, which makes them useless for large Wilderness Area Searches.
 Congruently USAR or Task Force K9's that are well trained Disaster K9 (Rubble Dogs) have NO place in large area wilderness searches and should be avoided since their training and certification would prove unreliable in a wilderness environment and could cause unintended legal entanglements.